groundx/groundx.github.io/demigod.md

 -------
 ### Update

 We are working with [Qiling team](https://qiling.io) to integrate Demigod into Qiling codebase.
-We estimate that Demigod will ready and available in [Qiling repo](https://github.com/qilingframework/qiling) in about 1-2 weeks after our Blackhat USA talk.
+We estimate that Demigod will be ready and available in [Qiling repo](https://github.com/qilingframework/qiling) in about 1-2 weeks after our Blackhat USA talk.

 Keep checking this page for more announcements.